-- Presentations must be scheduled in advance.
-We request that you contact the Society a minimum of 2 weeks, but no more 6 months, before your desired date. - Presentations are usually 45 minutes to one hour but can be adjusted by request.
-Pricing Information - S For offsite presentations, a minimum donation of \$100 is requested to cover staff time. - Additional fees may be assessed for travel, presentations outside business hours, and custom presentations. - Secondary For onsite presentations, a donation of \$75 is requested and includes access to the museum for up to 25 people.
+- S For offsite presentations, a minimum donation of \$125 is requested to cover staff time.
+Additional fees may be assessed for travel, presentations outside business hours, and custom presentations. - S For onsite presentations, a donation of \$100 is requested and includes access to the museum for up to 25 people.
 Additional fees may be assessed for additional attendees, presentations outside business hours, and custom presentations.
-To inquire about a presentation, please call 414.273.8288 or email info@milwaukeehistory.net 910 North Old World Third Street Milwaukee, WI 53203 414-273-8288 www.milwaukeehistory.net
+Custom Talks Available You are invited to request a presentation on a specific topic and if our resources allow, we are happy to create a presentation specifically for your group, lecture, or other event.
+Custom prices begin at \$200.
+To inquire about a presentation, please call 414.273.8288 or email info@milwaukeehistory.net 910 North Old World Third Street Milwaukee, WI 53203 www.milwaukeehistory.net

+Speaker Presentations

+The Milwaukee County Historical Society staff offers on-site and off-site presentations about a variety of topics related to Milwaukee County history.

+The following is a list of popular presentation topics based on the areas of expertise of the staff and topics that are often requested.

-S A City of Three Rivers
+(S) A City of Three Rivers

 Milwaukee's development depended on three rivers coming together at what is now a busy harbor, and continues to celebrate life on the water, with recreational and commercial use, the Coast Guard, lighthouses and stories of sail, steam and speed.
 As a significant watershed, the map of water sources in the area shows urban, rural and city settings for these three arteries that lead to the gateway to the Great Lakes.

-Solution Four Famous Milwaukeeans:
+() Four Famous Milwaukeeans

-The stories of:
+The stories of :